sxw122214/cfRPG/README.md

 # cfRPG

-An RPG built ontop of the closedFramework C++ 2D game framework.
+A Terraria Clone built ontop of the closedFramework C++ 2D game framework.